wormhole-foundation/wormhole/whitepapers/0006_nft_bridge.md

 Name [32]uint8
 // ID of the token (big-endian uint256)
 TokenID [32]uint8
-// URL of the NFT
+// URI of the NFT.
+Valid utf8 string, maximum 200 bytes.
-URLLength u8
+URILength u8
-URL [n]uint8
+URI [n]uint8
 // Address of the recipient.
 Left-zero-padded if shorter than 32 bytes To [32]uint8
 // Chain ID of the recipient